s-pace/docs-6/docs/connectors/bigquery/scheduled-query-trigger.md

 # BigQuery - Scheduled Query trigger

 ## Scheduled Query Trigger
 This trigger executes a query on a regular basis.
 The result of the query is batched into jobs of a user defined batch size.
+By default, Workato does not automatically attempt to deduce what columns are returned from your query due to the associated costs which may occur.
+Instead, we rely on you to define the expected output columns manually.
+This can be done easily using our schema wizard.
+[Find out more here](/connectors/bigquery.md#how-to-connect-to-bigquery-on-workato)

+In cases where you would like Workato to generate your output columns automatically, change the input field `Automatic schema introspection` to `Yes`.
+Take note that we fire a query in your BigQuery instance each time the input SQL statement is changed to attempt to derive the output columns.
+In cases where the query takes too long to return, the bytes processed are too high or the syntax is incorrect, you will have to define your output fields manually.

 ![Scheduled query trigger](~@img/bigquery/scheduled-query-input.png)
 *Scheduled query trigger*